dev-xo/remix-saas/README.md

 - [Github OAuth](https://docs.github.com/es/developers/apps/building-oauth-apps/authorizing-oauth-apps)
 - [Discord OAuth](https://discord.com/developers/docs/topics/oauth2)

-Once we get get the Providers API Keys `CLIENT | SECRET`, we can set them into our `.env` file.
+Once we got our Providers API Keys `CLIENT and SECRET`, we can set them into `.env` file.

 > If you are struggling to configure it and get the API Keys, feel free to contact me directly, have a look on youtube, or do a quick search on Google!.